V4Fire/Core/src/core/kv-storage/README.md

 # core/kv-storage

-This module provides API to work with a persistent key-value storage using different runtime engines, like localStorage, indexedDb, SQLite, etc.
+This module provides API to work with a persistent key-value storage by using different runtime engines, like localStorage, indexedDb, SQLite, etc.

+## Supported engines

+* `browser.localstorage`
+* `browser.indexeddb`
+* `node.localstorage`

 ## Simple synchronous API

-The module provides a bunch of functions to work with long-term local storage.
+The module provides a bunch of functions to work with a long-term local storage.

 ```js
 import * as kv from 'core/kv-storage';